Back to portfolioSold out

 Sawyer runs the quieter north-south line between the boulevard and the square — brick two-flats and greystones on modest lots, a corner grocer, a school two blocks up.
 The rhythm is low, consistent, and forgiving of newer neighbors if they are willing to match its scale.

-We chose to build two buildings on adjacent lots rather than one deeper one.
-It keeps the street wall reading at the same cadence as its neighbors, and it gave every residence a proper corner exposure — light on at least two sides, always.
+We chose a single four-story building, its plan mirrored across a shared core, rather than going taller or deeper.
+It keeps the street wall reading at the same cadence as its neighbors, and the symmetrical plan gave every residence a proper corner exposure — light on at least two sides, always.

-We wanted the block to keep its breath — two buildings, not one, standing lightly next to the brick that was already there.
+We wanted the block to keep its breath — a building scaled to its neighbors, mirrored across the middle, standing lightly next to the brick that was already there.

 02